tc39/notes/meetings/2016-11/nov-30.md

 AWB: What percentage of source text is already normalized?
 Maybe the cost here is not so big.

-MS: That would require introducing an extra scan, or a lot of extra complexity in the scanner.
+MLS: That would require introducing an extra scan, or a lot of extra complexity in the scanner.
 When we're scanning, we're looking for other things, and just ignore whitespace.

 CM: Just normalize the source text as you read it.